|

 Texas Medley Quartette.

-- Berlin also notes that since Joplin had three
+- Berlin also notes that since Joplin had three pieces

-pieces published in Texas (The Great Crush
+published in Texas (The Great Crush Collision

-Collision March, Harmony Club
+March, Harmony Club Waltzes,

-so it is likely that Joplin also spent time in
+that Joplin also spent time in Temple, Texas, likely

-Temple, Texas, likely on tour (1995:27).
-It is not
+on tour (1995:27).
+It is

-clear whether Joplin himself witnessed the "Great
+not clear whether Joplin himself witnessed the "Great

 Crush Collision" of trains staged on September 15,